Frequently Asked Questions

-Yes - If you don't want anybody to see a particular report for your URL, click on "Page Settings" on the left hand side in the Options box.
+Yes - If you don't want anybody to see a particular report for your URL, click on "Page Settings" on the right hand side.
 Under the "Privacy" heading you can choose whether or not to make the report private, or allow anybody to see it.

 Keep in mind that though a private report is protected from public view, anybody can create a report for any URL.
 If you can load the URL in your browser, you can analyze it in GTmetrix.

 7. My graphs don't seem to be changing.
 Why?

 A good reason could be that there haven't been major changes or optimizations done to that URL.
 GTmetrix tracks the performance of URLs, but unless any development or improvements have been done, the graphs will keep a straight line.